ntop/ntopng/doc/nedge/src/get_started.rst

 **NOTE:** the interfaces list available into nedge is based on the network interfaces available in the system at the time of the first startup.
-After removing or adding a new network interface to the system, **a factory reset is required** in order to make it available into the nedge gui.
+After removing or adding a new network interface to the system, **a factory reset is required** in order to make it available into the nedge GUI.

 Based on the chosen setup, the `Network Configuration` will provide interfaces configuration.
 For bridge mode, only LAN configuration is necessary.
 In router